15 Best Things to Do in South Windsor (CT)

 Connecticut Valley Brewing Company

-This shiny new craft brewery opened in 2018 and is already firmly part of the community, welcoming the public to its stylish but unpretentious taproom from Wednesday to Sunday.
+This craft brewery opened in South Windsor in 2018 and has since become a part of the community.
+You can call in at the stylish but unpretentious taproom from Wednesday to Sunday.

-There’s a big helping of live music, as well as craft workshops, guided hikes, a book club and even a fitness club.
+There’s a surprising amount going on, from live music to craft workshops, guided hikes, a book club, and even a fitness club.

-A new food truck pulls up each day, serving anything from baba ghanoush, to wings, burgers, lobster rolls, pizza or gourmet toasted cheese.
+A new food truck pulls up each day, serving anything from baba ganoush, to wings, burgers, lobster rolls, pizza, or gourmet grilled cheese.

 Foster Family FarmSource: Foster Family Farm Corn Maze